trimstray/nginx-admins-handbook/README.md

 ##### Comments

-NGINX configuration files don't support comment blocks; they only accept `#` at the beginning of a line for a comment.
+NGINX's configuration files don't support comment blocks, they only accept `#` at the beginning of a line for a comment.

 ##### End of lines